 Your PUD is equipped to handle any emergency situation, whether it be a power outage or a large scale disruption in service.
 The PUD is prepared to do all it can to ensure that water can be quickly and safely restored to you in any such circumstance.

 Learn more by attending a regularly scheduled Board Meeting.
-They are held the second Wednesday of every month at 10 AM at the PUD Office, which is located at 7740 Highway 101 North.
+They are held the third Wednesday of every month at 10 AM at the PUD Office, which is located at 7740 Highway 101 North.

 If you wish to file a Civil Rights program complaint of discrimination, complete the USDA Program Discrimination Complaint Form, found online at http://www.ascr.usda.gov/complaint_filing_cust.html, or at any USDA office, or call (866) 632-9992 to request the form.
 You may also write a letter containing all of the information requested in the form.
 Send your completed complaint form or letter to us by mail at U.S. Department of Agriculture, Director, Office of Adjudication, 1400 Independence Ave., S.W.
 Washington D.C.
 20250-9410, by fax (202) 690-6442 or email at email@example.com.

-This District is an equal opportunity provider and employer.
+This PUD is an equal opportunity provider and employer.